papyrs/cdn/README.md

 - libraries that are loaded as ES modules with script tags
 - fonts

+## Hosting

+CDN is currently hosted on [Google Firebase](https://firebase.google.com).

+Ultimately it will be hosted on the IC.

 ## License

 The library and font licenses are authoritative - the libraries are published under MIT license and the fonts under the [Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).